GABA For Anxiety - Does It Work

 Recommendations for GABA

-If you think you are low in GABA, try a GABA supplement for yourself – it's the only way to find out if it works for you!
+If you think you are low in GABA, you could try a GABA supplement for yourself.

 In his book, Dr Amen recommends a dose of 100-250 mg, 2-3 times per day.
 Start with a lower dose and work up - but don't go above his recommended maximum (750 mg per day).

-The best GABA supplement for anxiety I have come across is called ZenLife, and it includes not only L-Theanine, magnesium and B6, but also 4 other herbs that help balance your brain and guard against stress.
+One of the best GABA supplements for anxiety I have come across is called Tranquilene, and it includes not only L-Theanine, magnesium and B6 as well as GABA, but also other herbs and vitamins that help balance your brain and guard against stress.